ybo-source/synapse-net-challenge/doc/start_page.md

 ## Requirements & Installation

 SynapseNet was developed and tested on Linux.
-It should be possible to install and use it on Mac or Windows, but we have not tested this.
+It is possible to install and use it on Mac or Windows, but we have not extensively tested this.
 Furthermore, SynapseNet requires a GPU for segmentation of 3D volumes.

 You need a [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) or [mamba](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html) installation.
 Follow the instruction at the respective links if you have installed neither.
 We assume you have `conda` for the rest of the instructions.
 After installing it, you can use the `conda` command.